 - AWS Support Fees.
 For regular business support or enterprise support

 - Tax.
-In Australia for example you'll see GST as an item which can't be tagged.
+In Australia, for example, you'll see GST as an item that can't be tagged.

 Actual resources that can't be tagged

 Here is a partial list of items that cannot be tagged:

 - EBS snapshots - although these can be tagged, when AWS reports on them spending is collapsed to account/region with no resource id or tags made available.

 Things that CAN be tagged